Forward

 Compress

-Set to "gzip" to enable gzip compression.
+Set to gzip to enable gzip compression.
 Incompatible with Time_as_Integer=True and tags set dynamically using the Rewrite Tag filter.
-(Requires Fluentd v0.14.7+ server)
+Requires Fluentd server v0.14.7 or later.

 Workers